Keynote Presentations

 • celebrating success

 Alan summited Mt.
 Everest with Kami Sherpa of IMG at 5:00 a.m. on May 21, 2011.
-Alan uses this video in his presentations filmed by Panuru Sherpa, who climbed with Karim Mella, the first Dominican to summit Everest.
-At 56 seconds in the video, it shows Alan on the summit, making an audio dispatch to this website.
+Alan uses this video in his presentations, which were filmed by Panuru Sherpa, who climbed with Karim Mella, the first Dominican to summit Everest.
+At 56 seconds in the video, Alan is shown on the summit, making an audio dispatch to this website.

 K2: Fighting for the Summit and Life